 Adopting new digital technologies and changing the way things are done can be hard.
-Employees may have had a poor experience with a CMMS before or be simply worried that a new system means layoffs.
+Employees may have had a poor experience with CMMS preventive maintenance software before or be simply worried that a new system means layoffs.

 You can prepare your team by involving them in the process.
 Brainstorm and identify your main objectives, goals, possible functions so that your team members are well-informed, engaged, and actively contribute to the success of your company.

 - Outlining your main requirements, goals, and KPIs